Marriage in Virginia

 If you had a will before marriage, it is important that it be reviewed in light of your changed status.

-For more details, ask for the pamphlet entitled Wills in Virginia published by the Virginia State Bar.
+For more details, ask for the pamphlet titled Wills in Virginia published by the Virginia State Bar.

 H. Premarital Agreements

 Such contracts are especially important in a subsequent marriage, where one spouse may have children from a previous marriage and obligations that will continue after that prior marriage.
-That person might also want to provide for these children in the sharing of his or her estate and not want the new wife or husband to have all of the rights that might be given by law in the absence of a premarital contract.
-This is especially true when a man and a woman are remarrying late in life for companionship and do not want all of the legal entanglements that would otherwise be involved in marriage.
+That person might also want to provide for these children in the sharing of his or her estate and not want the new spouse to have all of the rights that might be given by law in the absence of a premarital contract.
+This is especially true when the parties are remarrying late in life for companionship and do not want all of the legal entanglements that would otherwise be involved in marriage.
 You should consult a lawyer if you think you might need such an agreement.

 As a married couple you can file a joint income tax return with both the state and federal governments if you were married by the end of the tax year.
 A joint return can often save you money, but its advantages depend on each couple's individual financial situation.
 Some married taxpayers are better off filing separate returns.
 Consult a tax expert on these matters.